eukaryote/denominate/README.txt

 $HOME/Papers/to-read/a-monad-tutorial.pdf.PDF
 $HOME/Papers/to-read/.config
 $HOME/Papers/to-read/haskell-notes.txt
+$HOME/Papers/to_read/_HASKELL_NOTES.txt
 $HOME/Papers/to-read/low-priority/
 $HOME/Papers/to-read/low-priority/func-prog-notes-1.pdf
 $HOME/Papers/to-read/low-priority/func-prog-notes-2.pdf

 Note the following:

+ * The WARN line indicates that _HASKELL_NOTES.txt was not renamed because there was already a file in that directory with the desired name.
  * The name of the root directory was not changed.
  * File extensions are lowercased (HTML -> html) as well as the filename without the extension.
  * Initial and trailing non-alphanumerics are eliminated altogether (_A_MONAD_TUTORIAL__ -> a-monad-tutorial).